-An effective solution to mitigate known vulnerability attacks is continuous testing and monitoring for vulnerabilities.
+Continuous testing and monitoring for vulnerabilities is an effective solution to mitigate known vulnerability attacks.
 Monitoring can be used to inspect the performance and validity of transactions through log and event monitors.
 Monitoring solutions are also used to evaluate the performance of dependencies, such as open-source third-party dependencies.
 These metrics can help teams understand whether these components are running perfectly or with known vulnerabilities.

 Popular Tools to Prevent Known Vulnerabilities